Phone: 503-823-7740

 Fax: 503-823-6995

-1120 SW 5th Avenue, Suite 1000, Portland, OR 97204
+1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Portland's urban form supports both a thriving economy and natural processes that maintain healthy ecosystems.
 Portland protects and restores properly functioning habitat conditions throughout its watersheds to support abundant, self-sustaining populations of native fish and wildlife.
 These efforts enhance the livability and vitality of Portland for its citizens and help meet the city's obligations under the Clean Water Act, the Endangered Species Act, Superfund, Safe Drinking Water Act and other laws.